1889 Rand McNally Map of the Pacific Coast from San Diego to Chilkat, Alaska

 Description

-This is a scarce 1889 Rand McNally map of the Pacific Coast of North America, produced to show and promote the routes of the Pacific Coast Steamship Company just a few years prior to the Klondike gold rush.
-The scope of the map extends from the Mexican border in the south to British Columbia and Vancouver Island in the North.
-An inset map detials from that point to 'Mousouah' Lake in Alaska, (presumably Mosquito Lake).
+This is a scarce 1889 Rand McNally map of the Pacific Coast of North America, produced to promote the Pacific Coast Steamship Company just a few years prior to the Klondike gold rush.
+Coverge embraces the Pacific Coast from the Mexican border to British Columbia and Vancouver Island.
+An inset details from that point north to 'Mousouah Lake' (Mosquito Lake) in Alaska.

 A Tourist Brochure

-The target audience for this map were primarily tourists: the verso text pitches a month-long sightseeing journey to Alaska from San Francisco in glowing terms, and the illustrations on the map's covers and cartouche highlight the dramatic vistas.
+The target audience for this map was primarily tourists: the verso text pitches a month-long sightseeing journey to Alaska from San Francisco, and the illustrations on the map's covers and cartouche highlight the dramatic vistas.
 The map's cartouche offers a vignette of the Thousand Islands as viewed from Sitka, while the front cover presents a view of the steamship Idaho navigating Glacier Bay.
 (For those desiring a warmer journey, the brochure does not neglect the company's southern routes: the back cover shows a fashionable woman and her daughters perambulating Santa Barbara's palm tree orchard.)

 Rich in Data

-Beyond the map itself, which marks out both express and local routes north and south from San Francisco, the map also displays tables indicating distances between important destinations; the verso contains tables of ticket prices, schedules, and ticket agents.
+The map marks out both express and local routes north and south from San Francisco, and features tables indicating distances.
+The verso details ticket prices, schedules, and ticket agents.
 The verso text also includes detailed descriptions of featured destinations.

 The Pacific Coast Steamship Company